 Party Delegated Authority / Responsibility Board Set Treasury objectives and risk appetite.
 Approval of Treasury Management Policies Approval of the Annual Treasury Strategy Approve final terms of new borrowing arrangements or interest rate management transactions.
-Approval of the Treasury budget Approval of the annual financial business plan, including stress-testing Review Treasury Policy Exception Reports and agree corrective activity Committee Responsible for Treasury Matters Periodically (and at minimum annually) review the Treasury Management Policy and recommend any amendments to Board for approval.
+Approval of the Treasury budget Approval of the annual financial business plan, including stresstesting Review Treasury Policy Exception Reports and agree corrective activity Committee Responsible for Treasury Matters Periodically (and at minimum annually) review the Treasury Management Policy and recommend any amendments to Board for approval.
 Recommend an Annual Treasury Strategy to Board for approval.
 Receive Treasury reports (at each meeting) in order to monitor the implementation of treasury policy and the effectiveness treasury activities.
-Chief Financial and Technology Officer Implementation of Annual Treasury Strategy.
-Negotiation of the detailed terms of borrowing, investment, and hedging transactions.
-Execution of treasury transactions approved by the Board.
-Authority to manage liquidity within approved treasury policy limits, including investment of surplus funds with appropriate counterparties, drawdown from pre-agreed committed borrowing facilities, loan rollovers, drawdown, and repayments from RCFs, and utilisation of overdraft facilities.
-Prepare and submit Treasury related budgets (and forecast revisions) to Board for approval.
-Prepare and submit treasury matters and Board.
+Implementation of Annual Treasury Strategy.
+Negotiation of the detailed terms of borrowing, investmen hedging transactions.
+Execution of treasury transactions approved by the Board Authority to manage liquidity within approved treasury polimits, including investment of surplus funds with appropricular counterparties, drawdown from pre-agreed committed be facilities, loan rollovers, drawdown, and repayments from and utilisation of overdraft facilities.
+Prepare and submit Treasury related budgets (and forecar revisions) to Board for approval.
+Prepare and submit treasury reports to the Committee responsible for Treasury matters and Board.
 Monitor and review Treasury management information.
-Continuously review the effectiveness of treasury processes and systems with a view to achieving best value for money.
-Monitor the security portfolio and ensure adequate security is charged against all borrowing agreements.
+Continuously review the effectiveness of treasury proces systems with a view to achieving best value for money.
+Monitor the security portfolio and ensure adequate secur charged against all borrowing agreements.
+Ensure that suitable training is provided for staff involved Treasury activities.

-Head of Finance Investment of cash surpluses subject to dealing mandates and policy limits.
-Execution of loan transactions and administration of borrowing facilities.
+Head of Finance

+- Investment of cash surpluses subject to dealing mandates and policy limits. - Execution of loan transactions and administration of borrowing facilities.

-Value for Money Policy: 57 Accountable Director: Chief Finance and Technology Officer
+Value for Money Policy: 57

+Accountable Director: Chief Finance and Technology Officer